GiacomoDaMolin/TTbar/README.md

+#TO DO LIST:
+##SFs in the region 1.44 < |η| < 1.57, corresponding to the transition between the barrel and endcaps of ECAL, are not provided by the EGM POG since this region is excluded by most physics analyses.

+1) find a way to plot from TTree, basically remake normalizer but better
+2) after (1), store in the trees all observables AFTER the selections and in Histos the ones before

+3)Multithreading: at some point speed might become an issue OR
+4) pre skimming: triggers already discard a lot of events: store nanoaod skimmed somewhere

+5) separate TT Tau->l from l

 # How to send jobs in Condor

-##SFs in the region 1.44 < |η| < 1.57, corresponding to the transition between the barrel and endcaps of ECAL, are not provided by the EGM POG since this region is excluded by most physics analyses.

 To create the description of the jobs needed to run over a dataset the following command can be used